kintone/cli-kintone/website/docs/guide/experimental/customize-sandbox.md

 - The property is absent — the setting on the app is left unchanged.
 - The property is an empty array — the setting on the app is cleared.

-`customize apply` fails when the manifest has either property and the kintone environment does not support these settings.

-`customize apply` warns about each property of the manifest that it does not recognize, and then ignores it.

 A manifest whose `permissions` or `allowed_hosts` has a type other than the one above fails before any file is uploaded.
+One that carries either property on a kintone environment without support for these settings fails on the request.

+`customize apply` warns about each property it does not recognize, and then ignores it.